seanwbrooks/twikr_using_webpacker/README.md

 TWIKR helps people follow stocks and share their ideas.
 Users can make comments and predictions.
 Also, the application has an algorithm that predicts a stock's growth potential.

 TWIKR is my final project for Launch Academy, a coding bootcamp in Boston, MA.
-I plan on adding more features in the immediate future and making the application more useful.
+There will be more features coming to TWIKR in the future.
 If you have any questions or comments, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/seanwbrooks/).

 # Technology
 * React